Wards of Dundee: Lochee

 In February 2022, Alan Ross, who was first elected in a by-election for the ward in 2007 defected to Alba, becoming the first Alba representative on Dundee City Council.
 He subsequently lost his seat to the SNP at the 2022 election.

 At the 2022 election, Wendy Sculin replaced Michael Marra as a result of Marra being elected to the Scottish Parliament after the 2021 Scottish Parliament election for the North East Scotland electoral region.

+In July 2024, Charlie Malone died, triggering a by-election to be held.
+The by-election was held on 3 October 2024 and the SNP gained the seat from Labour.

 West End

 In the 2007 election, Richard McCready, James Walker Barrie, Donald Hay and Fraser Macpherson were elected.
 At the 2012 election, James Walker Barrie was replaced by Bill Campbell and Donald Hay lost his seat to Vari McDonald of the SNP.
 At the 2017 election, Donald Hay won the seat back amid a surge in Conservative support across Scotland.

 At the 2022 election, Richard McCready lost his seat to Nadia El-Nakla of the SNP, who is wife of Humza Yousaf, the Health Secretary in the Scottish Parliament.
 Donald Hay was once again defeated, having been beaten by Michael Critchon of the Liberal Democrats.